SMS König Wilhelm: General characteristics and machinery

 A horizontal, two-cylinder single-expansion steam engine, built by Maudslay, Son & Field of London, powered the ship.
 It drove a four-bladed screw propeller that was 7 m in diameter.
-J Penn & Sons of Greenwich built eight trunk boilers for the ship.
+J Penn & Sons of Greenwich built eight tank boilers for the ship.
 These were divided into two boiler rooms with twenty fireboxes in each, supplied steam to the engine at 2 atm.
 Each boiler room was vented into its own funnel.